salaheddinek/video-editing-py-script/README.md

 vid_downloader.py -t 0.00.00 0.00.02 -u https://www.youtube.com/watch?v=PCicKydX5GE
 ```

-This command will download the part from **0 h 00 m 00s** to **0h 00 m 02s** of this youtube [video](https://www.youtube.com/watch?v=PCicKydX5GE).
+This command will download the part from **0 h 00 m 00s** to **0h 00 m 02s** of this YouTube [video](https://www.youtube.com/watch?v=PCicKydX5GE).

 ## pic2vid

 <img src="readme_photos/pic2vid.jpg" alt="pic2vid_img" width="250"/>

 Search for images in the current directory and convert them to video, all images must have the same dimensions.
-the number of images shown per second is calculated using the provided duration.
+The number of images shown per second is calculated using the provided duration.

 For example: